-You may be wondering whether right now is a good time to start a blog.
-Maybe you’re facing unemployment or perhaps you’re looking to create a change or even second income for yourself, and you’re trying to imagine how a blog with passive revenue might help.
+You may be wondering whether you should start a blog in 2021, after the year we’ve all had.
+Maybe you’ve been unemployed during the pandemic or perhaps you’re looking to create a change or even second income for yourself, and you’re trying to imagine how a blog with passive revenue might help.

 And while I would like to tell you absolutely – I obviously love to blog and have helped thousands of bloggers get started and make improvements – if I’m being honest, the answer is actually “probably.”